jupiterbjy/OpenAT/README.md

 that we couldn't find a single right thing about it back then.

 Therefore, at least a working stuff resembling even tiny bit of it had to be done under about 72 remaining hours.
-[Those models]() was Just-In-Time(quite literally) model for use in impending doom called 'Deadline'.
+Those models used there were Just-In-Time(quite literally) model for use in impending doom called 'Deadline'.

-Quality therefore, is quite miserable.
+Quality therefore, was quite miserable.

 ## Version 2

-After failing our original Graduation project, we started working on Armada Tanks again, but from stratch.
+After failing our original Graduation project, we started working on Armada Tanks again, but from scratch.

 We thought we could reuse all the thing we did in Unity, and pushed on researching about how we could utilize *Armada Tanks* resources.